KDE/documentation-develop-kde-org/content/docs/plasma/scripting/api.md

 Read-only properties:

-- Inherits `Applet.id`: the numerical instance id of the widget
+- Inherits `Applet.id`: the numerical instance id of this widget
 - Inherits `Applet.type`: the `X-KDE-PluginInfo-Name` of the widget
 - Inherits `Applet.version`
 - Inherits `Applet.configKeys`